-In addition to his duties as Chief Digital Officer, Mr. Raza is responsible for a certain subset of product lines within our Production & Automation Technologies segment, including products within our Quartzdyne, Windrock, Norriseal-Wellmark and Timberline businesses.
+In addition to his duties as Chief Digital Officer, in 2020 Mr. Raza was responsible for a certain subset of product lines within our Production & Automation Technologies segment, including products within our Quartzdyne, Windrock, Norriseal-Wellmark and Timberline businesses.
 Consequently, a portion of Mr. Raza's EAIP is based upon the results of that subset of product lines and are referred to for purposes of this Proxy Statement, as "PAT Subset."